mytech-today-now/IM-meme-player/Readme.md

 ## Usage Instructions

 The meme playlist is a new custom post type.
-Each item in the playlist can consist of media type of some sort, such as MP4,  MP3,  jpeg, jpg,  PNG,  Ico,  SVG,  jfif,  or Ogg.
-When viewing the playlist,  the playlist advances through images based of of a setting in the configuration page.
+Each item in the playlist can consist of a media type of some sort, such as MP4,  MP3,  jpeg, jpg,  PNG,  Ico,  SVG,  jfif,  or ogg.
+When viewing the playlist,  the playlist advances through images based on a setting on the configuration page.
 If the item is video, it will automatically play the video.
-Upon completion of the video the playlist will move to the next item.
+Upon completion of the video, the playlist will move to the next item.

-The user is able to advance forward in the playlist or backward in the playlist, using GUI controls.
+The user can advance in the playlist or backward in the playlist, using GUI controls.

-The playlist is able to alter playlist playback, and edit playlists on the configuration page.
+The playlist can alter playlist playback and edit playlists on the configuration page.

 Embed memes using `[meme_player]` shortcode in posts or pages.
 Adjust settings in the WordPress admin panel under 'Tools > Meme Player'.